Results & Photos

 Chip timing procedure

 Beware of slippery patches on the tracks.
 Bare, packed, earth covered by green moss may be very slippery.
-Carry your phone on you when running as it could be critical if you get lost or injured.

 The signs to look out for:

 - Red arrows at turnoffs.
 All turnoffs will be marked with arrows, and ribbons are never used for this purpose.